Add or edit a Sitemap source

 -

 Ensure that you have the right to crawl the public content in the event where you aren’t the owner of the website.
-Crawling websites that you don’t own nor have the right to crawl could create reachability issues.
+Crawling sites that you don’t own nor have the right to crawl could create reachability issues.

 -